-So, as an example, you decide to have code specific Mobi (Kindle), ePub (general eReaders), paperback, and hardback as the formats you will offer you book in, it will cost $100 for 4 ISBN's.
+So, as an example, you decide to have code specific Mobi (Kindle), ePub (general eReaders), paperback, and hardback as the formats you will offer you book in, it will cost $140 for 4 ISBNs assignments.

-*The current cost of purchasing an individual ISBN on your own is $125.00 USD
+*The current cost of purchasing an individual ISBN on your own through Bowker is $125.00 USD

-If I buy an ISBN and don't use it, can I return it?
+If I have an ISBN and don't use it, can I return it?

-We only assign ISBN’s for books that are completed and ready to be published, and only in the amount you need.
-Because we sell our ISBN individually, rather than in blocks, you should never have any leftover ISBN's when you finish publishing your book in all the formats you have decided to use.
+We only assign ISBNs for books that are completed and ready to be published, and only in the amount you need.
+Because we assign our ISBN individually, rather than in blocks, you should never have any leftover ISBN's when you finish publishing your book in all the formats you have decided to use.

-But, do I have to buy an ISBN for my eBooks?
+But, do I have to use an ISBN for my eBooks?
 Can't I just use an ASIN?

 By solely using an ASIN number you are registering your book through Amazon and they will be the publisher on record and will exclude your books from being placed under the umbrella of Indies United Publishing.
 Sole use of ASIN also excludes your books from being available through other sites such as Smashwords, Barnes & Noble, and Kobo who require an ISBN for all books registered on their site.
 It limits the searchability of your books from sites other than Amazon and their affiliates and hinders inclusion into a majority of libraries and bookstores.